medic/cht-gateway/README.md

 ## Idempotence

-N.B. messages are cosidered duplicate by `medic-gateway` if they have identical values for `id`.
+N.B. messages are considered duplicate by `medic-gateway` if they have identical values for `id`.
 The webapp is expected to do the same.

 `medic-gateway` will not re-process duplicate webapp-originating messages.